Welcome to Harley Street Counselling and Training

 Feelings of jealousy can be overwhelming and can become the bone of contention within your relationships.
 The more jealous we feel, the more controlling our behaviour becomes.
 Jealousy and insecurity can help explore past and present causes of jealousy and manage overwhelming feelings and insecurities.

-To book an appointment for counselling in Harley Street, Liverpool Street, Rochester or Tunbridge Wells please contact Harley Street Counselling and Training. .
+To book an appointment for counselling for jealousy in Tunbridge Wells, Rochester, Liverpool Street or Harley Street, please contact Harley Street Counselling and Training.

 Stress counselling • Stress management

 Stress can touch anyone regardless of who you are or what you do for a living.
 Stress occurs when the demands of our lives consistently outweigh our ability to cope.
 We often experience this as pressure and can lead to anxiety, depression or can lead to 'burn out'.